In self-betterment circles, you will hear constant references to self-esteem, but what is it?

-Self-esteem refers to the image of yourself you hold in your head, and shapes your approach to pretty much everything – how you talk to people, girls included, how productive you are at work, how much you enjoy social experiences and how much you get out of life.
+Self-esteem refers to the image of yourself you hold in your head and shapes your approach to everything: how you talk to people, how productive you are at work, how much you enjoy social experiences, and how much you get out of life.

 The following tips don’t suggest that you should become arrogant, or experience self-acceptance to the point you completely stop pushing to improve, but they do provide a handy framework in which to start overcoming low self-esteem.

 Low self-esteem can drastically advance the likelihood of stress, anxiety, and depression, as well as throwing a spanner in the works of most personal and professional relationships you have.
 It many cases it can lead to substance abuse.

 Don’t sit around and let your mind tell you that you aren’t sufficient.
 Take some of these steps and explore the changes it can make to your body image and self-esteem.

 Positive self-talk. …

 Don’t beat yourself up when you make a mistake. …

 Focus on the things you can change. …